-The best way to accurately bend the fixing tabs is to place a straight edge along the fold line of the tab and then using a ruler, set square or similar, carefully bend the tab.
+The best way to accurately bend the fixing tabs would be to place a straight edge along the fold line of the tab.
+Then using a ruler, set square or similar, carefully bend the tab.
 If you are having difficulty getting under the tab to bend it, use a craft knife to lift the edge at its widest point first.
 Then slide your chosen straight edge under the tab and bend tight to the edge of the other as shown.

 Once you have folded all the tabs on template A it is now time to assemble the templates.

 The first thing to do is to make a hanger which will enable you to hang it when complete.

 To do this take a length of cotton and cut it at twice the length that you want the star of David to be hung at.
 Now knot it together to form a loop.
 Next, add the looped piece of cotton to the top of template B as shown.
 This will be used for hanging your Star of David.
 You can easily fix this by first opening the loop and sticking a piece of card through the looped cotton thread.
 This will prevent it from being pulled out.
 Also apply a little adhesive along the cotton to centre it on the star decoration.
 This will also help keep it from being pulled out.

 For this stage, if you are using thin card I recommend drawing around each rib to make duplicates.
 These can then be stuck together to reinforce each rib.

 To prevent the 3D star of David collapsing on itself when assembling, and to give it strength when hung, you will need to put ribs in the center of each star point before fixing the tabs.
 This will help each point of the star hold it's shape and should prevent it from buckling or collapsing.

 On template A there is one rib and on Template B there are two complete ribs.
 These will require carefull cutting out and then gluing to template B as shown.